hemeac/kiwiTechTree/README.md

 ## CryoTanks 1.5.2
 Created 1.875m variants of the Hydrogen Tanks based off the 2.5m parts; Adding CryoTanks replaces the default fuel tank weight upgrades with a "composite" fuel type to avoid issues with massless hydrogen tanks.
 It creates enough switches to look a busy...

+## CustomBarnKit 1.1.21.0
+If installed, will provide custom part counts for VAB and SPH.
+Unique configurations exist for Sigma Dimensions, JNSQ, and Bureaucracy (which differs depending on the presence of JNSQ, Sigma Dimensions or stock-sized planets).

 ## Decoupler Shroud 0.7.2
 Moved the part to decoupler node in the tech tree.
 Don't forget to add Basic Procedural Textures for further compatibility.